-Racing sims are all the rage these days and for good reason.
-The thrill of motorsport from the comfort of your desk is the closest a lot of us, myself included, can get to real-life motorsport.
+Racing sims are all the rage these days and for a good reason.
+The thrill of motorsport from the comfort of your desk is the closest a lot of us; myself included, can get to real-life motorsport.

 Now regardless you’re an F1 junkie or a rally freak, there’s a sim out there.
 In this article, we’re going to put some of the most famous racing sims right now — iRacing, Assetto Corsa and Dirt Rally 2.0 head to head so you can figure out which one you’d want to pick up.

-We’ll be comparing these sims over things such as how easy they are to complete beginners, the content and the variety that they offer and how much do they cost to play.
+We’ll be comparing these sims over things such as how easy they are to complete beginners, the content and variety they offer, and how much they cost to play.

 If you’re a complete beginner to the world of Sim Racing, Assetto Corsa is a good place to start.

 You can get the Content Manager, a popular utility for managing the sim, browsing servers or hopping in a local session.
 It also makes adding content to the sim extremely easy.
 All your settings and control configurations are also right where you’d expect them.
 Super easy for beginners.